kevinrosalesdev/Searching-Algorithms/README.md

 ## Output

 You are able to try some new Tests.
-Just modify the cities in *run.py* by changing parameters in *search.GPSProblem(city1, city2, search.romania)* method!
+Just modify the cities in *run.py* by changing parameters in *search.GPSProblem(city1, city2, search.romania)*!

 Output should be something like this: